 Laterality: the poses in Nevin's portraits

-These cartes-de-visite identification photographs were produced on government contracts under tender and paid on commission to photographer Thomas J. Nevin who combined commercial practice with civil service and service to the police as special constable and prisons photographer.
-The earliest date from 1871, the later ones date from 1886, taken with the assistance of Thomas' brother Constable John Nevin at the Hobart Gaol.
-The photographs on glass negatives were printed as conventional vignetted prisoner photographs, small enough to be pasted to the prisoner's record.
+These cartes-de-visite prisoner identification photographs were produced on government contracts under tender and paid on commission to photographer Thomas J. Nevin who combined commercial practice with civil service and service to the police as special constable and prisons photographer.
+The earliest date from 1872, the later ones date to 1886, taken with the assistance of Thomas' brother Constable John Nevin at the Hobart Gaol.
+The photographs on glass negatives were printed in cdv mounts as conventional studio portraits, small enough to be pasted to the prisoner's record.
 The majority were taken at the Hobart Town Gaol on the occasion of the prisoner's sentence at the Supreme Court, or if sentenced in Launceston, on being "received" from a regional court.
 The "booking photograph" of the man in street clothes was taken on arrest, or on discharge and release.
-Most of the extant NLA photographs were taken of transported men (.i.e before 1853) who had re-offended and were habitual criminals by the 1860s and 1870s, and were sentenced again to lengthy terms, many as absconders, some as rapists, murderers, and burglars.
+Most of the extant NLA photographs were taken of transported men (i.e before 1853) who had re-offended and were habitual criminals by the 1860s and 1870s, and were sentenced again to lengthy terms, many as absconders, some as rapists, murderers, and burglars.

-Thomas J. Nevin used the same format as commercial photographer Charles Nettleton in Victoria in the 1870s to photograph prisoners (e.g. his Ned Kelly and Lowry prisoner identification cartes): a half body shot of the prisoner, his sightlines to the left or right side of frame, sepia tinted (even hand-coloured in some examples of Nevin's cartes), and framed as an oval vignette.
-The capture was on a glass negative, and the printed vignette was the final product which appeared on the criminal's record.
+Thomas J. Nevin used the same format as commercial photographer Charles Nettleton in Victoria in the 1870s to photograph prisoners (e.g. his Ned Kelly and Lowry prisoner identification cdv's): a half body shot of the prisoner, his sightlines to the left or right side of frame, produced in sepia and even hand-coloured in some examples of Thomas Nevin's prisoner cdv's ), and printed in an oval mount.
+The original capture on a glass negative was printed as either uncut or mounted as cdv, the latter pasted to the prisoner's rap sheet with duplicates circulated to regional police where the prisoner was sent to work.

 Helen Ennis